xz0127/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find a patient by name
+1. User requests to find a patient by name.
-2. Nuudle shows the list of patients with the requested name
+2. Nuudle shows the list of patients with the requested name.
-3. User request to view patient record of a specific patient
+3. User request to view patient record of a specific patient.
-4. Nuudle shows the list of records for that patient
+4. Nuudle shows the list of records for that patient.

    Use case ends.